haidaraM/vagrant-to-ansible-inventory/README.md

 a filed named `hosts` (Ansible inventory) in the current directory along with a file named `.vagrant-ssh-config` (the output of  `vagrant ssh-config`).

+The script has been tested with **Vagrant 2.0** but it should work with earlier versions of Vagrant too.

 ## Installation

 `pip install vagranttoansible`